ampmresearch/ampmresearch.github.io/index.md

 ### Participation and Submission

-People interested in participating are requested to submit *extended abstracts* (**500-1000 words**, excluding references) until the **12th November 2021**.
+People interested in participating are requested to submit extended abstracts (*500-1000* words, excluding references) until the *12th November 2021* via easychair: https://easychair.org/conferences/?conf=ampm2021.
 Authors of the accepted abstracts presented at the workshop will be asked to extend their contributions to short papers (min 5 pages), integrating feedback and discussions for a second round of reviews, which will then be published as open-access workshop proceedings (whether OASIcs or CEUR TBD).

-Please email your submissions, and/or requests for further information to: [ampmworkshop@protonmail.com](mailto:ampmworkshop@protonmail.com).

 ### Organizers